 Vitamin K is a vitamin that plays an important role in blood clotting, and babies are born with low vitamin K levels.
 In a small number of babies this can lead to a rare type of bleeding called Vitamin K Deficiency Bleeding (VKDB).
 VKDB can have serious complications for babies, including brain haemorrhage and death, and it is not currently possible to know which babies will develop VKDB.

-It is your choice if Vitamin K is given to your baby.
-If you do decide to give Vitamin K, you can choose either an injection (usually given at birth) or three oral (by mouth) doses given within the first 4 weeks after birth.
-Women’s Health Action produce a decision making guide which can be ordered from our wesbite which has further information about giving Vitamin K to your baby.
+It is your choice if vitamin K is given to your baby.
+If you do decide to give vitamin K, you can choose either an injection (usually given at birth) or three oral (by mouth) doses given within the first 4 weeks after birth.
+Women’s Health Action have a decision making guide here which has further information about giving vitamin K to your baby.

 Postnatal